Straighter Teeth For All Ages at Iritani Orthodontics

 Treatment options for adults

-For many adults, the thought of having metal braces is enough to discourage them from seeking treatment.
-However, today’s orthodontic treatment options offer a variety of braces and appliances that are comfortable, aesthetic, and customized to meet your needs.
+For many adults, metal braces are enough to discourage them from seeking treatment.
+However, today's orthodontic options offer comfortable, aesthetic, customized appliances to meet your needs.

 Types of braces include: